 - HE 5440: College & University Teaching (3)

 - RES 5000: Research Methods (3)

 - HE 5050: Designing Adult Learning Experiences Using Technology (3)

 - 6 courses in a discipline (e.g., history, math, English) (18)

 Other requirements for the degree include:

-- Written Comprehensive Exam: Student must successfully complete a take-home written comprehensive examination given in the last semester.
+- Written Comprehensive Exam: Student must successfully complete a written comprehensive examination during their final semester of coursework.